abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Equivalent categories
 ===

+So, are you ready to hear about natural transformations?
+Actually it is my opinion that you are not (no offence, they are just very hard).
+So, we will take the longer route.

-We will introduce natural transformation as a motivating example for creating a way to say that two categories are equal.
-But first we need to understand what equal categories are and should be.
+My aim is to introduce natural transformation as a motivating example for creating a way to say that two categories are equal.
+But for that, we need to understand what equal categories are and should be.

 Isomorphism invariance
 ---